keymanapp/keyboards/experimental/n/naijatype/README.md

 See doc/readme.htm and welcome/welcome.htm for more information.

-doc/naijatype_key_generator.ods is used to generate some of the naijatype.kmn source code, showing the rotas cleearly, listing the keys that take underdots and underlines and diacritics and listing all Unicode codepoints produced.
+doc/naijatype_key_generator.ods is used to generate some of the naijatype.kmn source code, showing the rotas clearly, listing the keys that take underdots and underlines and diacritics and listing all Unicode codepoints produced.

 Links